cnobile2012/python-thunderborg/docs/source/usage.rst

     ERROR:root:ThunderBorg could not be found; is it properly attached, the correct address used, and the I2C driver module loaded?

 Opps, what happend?
 Well there are two issues here.
 The first one is easy to fix.
-Don't run this on your computer or a Reaspberry Pi with no ThunderBorg board attached, duh.
+You run this on your computer or a Reaspberry Pi with no ThunderBorg board attached, duh.
 The second issue is a bit more subtle.
 Log messages are going to the screen.
 How do we get them in a file for later use.

 We'll do the import again, but this time with the ``ConfigLogger`` class, but first we need to create a directory to put the log files in then